-The evening was put together in collaboration with a new beverage magazine, Hot Rum Cow, in an effort to decide on a new brew named—you guessed it!—Hot Rum Cow.
+The evening was put together in collaboration with a new beverage magazine, Hot Rum Cow, to decide on a new brew named – you guessed it! – Hot Rum Cow.
 And, of course, as I strive to be an active, involved citizen, I just couldn’t resist the call to duty!
 (I’m not a drunk, really.
 I just like my drink!)
 I even invited a couple of friends to participate in this noble cause with me.
 (I’m sure it was a struggle for them!)

 Of course, the best part of the evening (other than seeing my friends, of course) was the taste-tasting!
 In part because I enjoy nice beers, but also because I enjoy the special feeling of knowing that I had a part in the decision of which beer they’d use.

-We were given two beers to vote on: “Beer A”, a rye IPA, and “Beer B”, a chili stout.
-Both, I must say, were extremely nice brews!
+We were given two beers to vote on: “Beer A”, a rye IPA, and “Beer B”, a chilli stout.
+I must say, both were extremely nice brews!

 Sadly, Beer A won the vote.
 Not Beer B, the one I voted for.

-So here’s my last-ditch effort for the survival (and production) of Beer B: Chili stout is a different, quirky kind of drink.
+So here’s my last-ditch effort for the survival (and production) of Beer B: Chilli Stout is a different, quirky kind of drink.
 It’s not something you’ll get everywhere, every day.
 In fact, it’s not even something I’d want everywhere or every day.
-But it deserves a place in the beer market because it was very nice and would be an amazing accompaniment for spicy tacos with a smattering of pico de gallo—or even with an amazing lamb biryani.
+But it deserves a place in the beer market because it was very nice and would be an amazing accompaniment for spicy tacos with a smattering of pico de gallo – or even with an amazing lamb biryani.